NinVoido/spotify-vpn/doc/man-sections/link-options.rst

   than fixing path MTU discovery for your IP link and using native IP fragmentation instead.

-  Having said that, there are circumstances where using OpenVPN's internal fragmentation capability may be your only option, such as tunneling a UDP multicast stream which requires fragmentation.
+  Having said that, there are circumstances where using spotify's internal fragmentation capability may be your only option, such as tunneling a UDP multicast stream which requires fragmentation.